mohitjain/mohitjain/_posts/2013-04-25-must-have-gems-for-development-machine-in-ruby-on-rails.markdown

 categories: rubygems, development
 ---

-Rubygems are best thing that happened in ruby on rails.
+Rubygems are the best thing that happened in ruby on rails.
 So today here is my list of gems in development group that helps to make things faster or sometimes bring simplicity to the development process

 {% highlight ruby %}